5 Types of Retail Loyalty Programs That Make Money and Retain Customers

 Some companies choose to partner with each other to reward their mutual customers and encourage repeat business within the network.
 A partner program can be a great way of introducing your brand to a new group of potential customers with the endorsement of a brand that they already trust.
 One of the largest partner programs is the AAA Membership.
 There is an up-front cost that varies by market, and this provides you with coverage for roadside assistance, towing, and other automobile-related services.
 In addition, members receive discounts and rewards with dozens of other brands for everyday home and travel expenses.
 AAA members automatically save at more than 100,000 online and store locations across the country, including with brands such as 1-800-FLOWERS, Hard Rock Café, and Samsung.

-This type of program is best for: Brands with multiple locations across the country, or for stores which are located nearby one another.
-It is also a great option for brands that offer products which tend to be purchased together, such as peanut butter and jelly.
+This type of program is best for brands with multiple locations across the country, or for stores which are located nearby one another.
+It is also a great option for brands that offer products to be purchased together, such as peanut butter and jelly.
+SnowShoe only supports this type of program with professional development services.

 5) Referral Programs